gnss-sdr/geniuss-place/_quick-start/04-my-first-position-fix.md

 $
 ```

 Please check that your installed version is 0.0.9 (or something like 0.0.9.git-`branchname`-`githash` if you built the code from a source code snapshot).
 Older versions could not work for the example shown here.
-If you installed GNSS-SDR by doing `sudo apt-get install gnsss-sdr` and you got a version earlier to 0.0.9, please do `sudo apt-get remove gnsss-sdr` and [build it from source]({{ "/build-and-install/#build" | relative_url }}).
+If you installed GNSS-SDR by doing `sudo apt-get install gnss-sdr` and you got a version earlier to 0.0.9, please do `sudo apt-get remove gnss-sdr` and [build it from source]({{ "/build-and-install/#build" | relative_url }}).
 {: .notice--warning}

 If you see something like: